Easy-to-read medicine information about the combined oral contraceptive pill (COC) – what is it, how is it given and possible side effects.

 - If you forget to take a pill, take it as soon as you remember, and take the next one at the normal time (even if this means taking 2 pills together).

 - If you miss 2 or more pills (especially from the first 7 in a packet), you may not be protected.
 Take the active pill as soon as you remember and take the next one at the normal time.
 In addition, you must either abstain from sex or use an additional method of contraception such as a condom for the next 7 days.
-If these 7 days run beyond the end of the packet, the next packet should be started at once, omitting the pill-free interval (or, in the case of everyday (ED) pills, omitting the 7 inactive tablets).
+If these 7 days run beyond the end of the active (hormone) tablets in the packet, the next packet should be started at once, omitting the pill-free interval (or, in the case of everyday (ED) pills, omitting the 7 inactive tablets).